dcorbe/python-fastapi-example/README.md

 The project uses mypy for static type checking.
 Type checking is enforced through:
 - Pre-commit hooks (runs on git commit)
-- GitHub Actions (runs on push to main and pull requests)

 To run type checking manually:
 ```bash